jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

 ## 2. Product Search

-Dandelion can provide automated generation of possible driving coordinates from mother structures in this process, consists of three submodules below.

 For detailed information, see [Journal of computational chemistry 36, 601–611 (2015)](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.23833?casa_token=7ZtVQGleOwIAAAAA%3AMCrI2MzV0_3cjRuEof_e_uoNE5egitdBSl_p9k_ZkqTeTbaVBzjS7I7AnF20ttyBuhRKS5AHzW2yeVE)

+Dandelion uses the single-ended growing string method to explore PES and provides automated generation of viable driving coordinates from mother structures.
+This process consists of the following three submodules :

 ### 2.1 create_gsm.py

-In this procedure, dandelion makes possible GSM jobs - seeds - from mother structures.
-Overall algorithm calculates the number of bonds to be broken or added, decides possible rxn and generate all possible driving coordinates.
+In this procedure, dandelion generates possible GSM jobs, or seeds, from mother structures.
+The overall algorithm calculates the number of bonds to be broken or added, determines possible reactions, and generates all viable driving coordinates.

   ```
   ├── ClGeom-m7138-i1-c1-opt